VenturaNotes/Knowledge/- Topics/pulse.md

 	- Pulse.
 Rectangular voltage pulse
 	- Term
 		- Rise time
-- The time interval between the leading and trailing edge of a rectangular pulse is called the pulse width.
-The pulse height is the amplitude of a pulse, usually its maximum to minimum voltage, current, etc., ignoring any short-duration spikes or low-amplitude ripple superimposed on the main pulse.
+- The time interval between the leading and trailing edge of a rectangular pulse is called the [[pulse width]].
+The [[pulse height]] is the amplitude of a pulse, usually its maximum to minimum voltage, current, etc., ignoring any short-duration spikes or low-amplitude ripple superimposed on the main pulse.
 See also RINGING.
 ## References

 [^1]: [[Home Page - A Dictionary of Computer Science 7th Edition by Oxford Reference]]